 Another short section between towns, this section of Track is known as a section of transition.
 For the first time, south-bound walkers will see trees that appear nowhere else in the world.
 The jarrah, marri and yarri forests soon give way to the majestic karri forest, the second tallest flowering gum in the world.
 This transition signifies the reaching of the halfway point along the Track - a fabulous milestone for the end-to-end walker.
 An early morning at the Blackwood campsite, perched high above the Blackwood River, is typically characterised by the rising and falling mist in the valley below, whilst warming rays of sunshine penetrate the pine trees to the east.
-Walker encounter the famous cardiac hill as they descend to the Blackwood River.
+Walkers encounter the famous cardiac hill as they descend to the Blackwood River.
 There will always be much discussion around the campfire whether it is easier going up or down!
 At Gregory Brook campsite, the brook bubbles by as walkers look high up to the flowering banksias in the spring.
 Following a few more rail formations, walkers soon arrive at the small village at Donnelly River - time to take off the boots, relax on the verandah of the general store and watch the emus and kangaroos try to steal your ice cream!

-Just south of Balingup is the Golden Valley Tree Park, developed from an old farm by the local community and the then Department of Conservation and Land Management (now DEC).
+Just south of Balingup is the Golden Valley Tree Park, developed from an old farm by the local community and the then Department of Conservation and Land Management (now the Parks and Wildlife Service).
 Original groves of elm, oak, poplars and fruit trees have been enhanced with more recent plantings of a remarkable variety of Australian and exotic trees.
 The road leading out of the Park is the Old Padbury Road and is paved with the original cobblestones, laid by convicts many years earlier.
 The park contains hundreds of trees, is graced with several picnic spots and is an ideal place to spend time exploring.

 For thousands of years, the Nyoongar Bibbulmun people lived in and passed through this area.
 They used many local plants for food and drink, tools, shelter and medicine.
 These plants still grow along the banks of southwest’s longest river, the Blackwood.
 Five species of eucalypt unique to WA also grow adjacent to the Blackwood.
 Flowering at different times, these trees provide a year-round source of food for many nectar and seed eating birds and small mammals.
 They are the flooded gum, jarrah, yarri (blackbutt), marri and bullich.